The coarse quotient for affine Weyl groups and pseudo-reflection groups: Introduction

 \subsubsection{Introduction to the Coarse Quotient $\LTd\sslash\Waff$}

 The coarse quotient $\LTd\sslash \Waff$ is defined to serve as an analogue of the GIT quotient for the (in general infinite) group $\Waff$.
 However, one of the first obstructions which appears when working with the coarse quotient $\LTd\sslash \Waff$ is defining it so as to satisfy similar properties to the usual GIT quotients of finite groups.
-For example, a key feature of the coarse quotient $V\sslash H$ is that one can canonically identify the $k$-points of the affine scheme $V\sslash H$ with the quotient of groups $V(k)/H$.
-However, even in the case of of the affine Weyl group $\mathbb{Z}$ acting on the line $\mathbb{A}^1$, the na\"ive definition of the coarse quotient $\Spec(k[x]^{\mathbb{Z}}) = \Spec(k)$ does \textit{not} have this property.
+We survey some of these properties of the usual GIT quotient $V\sslash H$ of a Weyl group $H$ acting on some finite dimensional $k$-vector space $V$.
+Notice that, by definition of the GIT quotient for affine schemes, where rightmost maps are induced by the projections and the limit is taken in the category of ordinary $k$-algebras.
+When $H$ is a Weyl group, the $k$-algebra $\mathcal{O}(V) \otimes_{\mathcal{O}(V)^H} \mathcal{O}(V)$ admits a description as the \textit{union of graphs} $\Gamma_H$ of $H$ as a closed subscheme of $V \times V$, which we review in \cref{Union of Graphs is Product of LieTs over GIT Quotient}.
+In particular, we see that and that, by definition, the affine scheme Additionally, one of the key features of the GIT quotient $V\sslash H$ (which follows immediately from \cite[Amplification 1.3]{MumfordFogartyKirwanGeometricInvariantTheory}) is that where $\overline{k}$ is the algebraic closure of $k$.